j2css/j2c/README.md

 # j2c

-A small (~670 bytes mingzipped) JavaScript object to CSS compiler.
+A small JavaScript object to CSS compiler. ~680 bytes mingzipped.

 Think SASS, but in JSONish syntax.